Interes-Group/b-oop-2021-exam-rt/README.md

 ## Grading

 The project contains a github pipeline, that checks whether it can be compiled or not. **If the program cannot be compiled it will not be graded and 0 points will be received for the exam!**.

+**If you are caught cheating during the exam, or if the source code handed in by you will have a suspicious amount of similarities with the code of other students 0 points will be received for the exam!**

 Appart from the functionality, the principles of Object-Oriented Programming will be graded as well (20 pts), pay close attention especially to: